Protoneer/Raspberry-Pi-CNC/README.md

 # Disclaimer
   The software is made available "AS IS".
 It is in an early stage of development.
 Hence there should be plenty of bugs not yet spotted.
 Please use/try it with care, I don't want to be liable if it causes any damage :)

+# Credits where they are due:
+https://github.com/andrewhodel/grblweb was the insperation for this project.